GuevaraLexus/TARA_socialmedia/README.md

 Check out the live demo of the app [here](https://tara-socialmedia.netlify.app).

+## YT Video

+This is the video that I followed to create this app [here](https://www.youtube.com/watch?v=EeeX_tvBAKk).
+Also that is the video of the backend, you can follow Codewaves for more updates and for the frontend.

 ## Features

 - **User Authentication**: Secure sign-up and login with JWT authentication.